palacaze/gentoo-nanopi-r4s/readme.md

 |        128 MiB  |      10368 MiB  |         10 GiB  | rootfs                  | f2fs       |
 |      10368 MiB  |             -1  |      remainder  | home                    | ext4       |

+The attentive reader may have noticed the absence of any swap partition.
+This is not a good idea on SD cards.
+This will be mitigated using both Zswap and zram kernel features.

 ### Partitioning

 We will first be zeroing the first 16 MiB to start from a blank state.
 Zeroing the full SD Card would be ideal if the card is not new.
 If you encounter errors while formatting the partitions, try again after zeroing the full card.